inwtx/mixmaster/README.md

 2. If the package doesn't install correctly for some reason, download this into /root if on Debian 10+.
 <b>&nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/blob/master/libcrypto.so.1.0.0.tar.gz</b>
 <b>&nbsp;&nbsp;&nbsp;tar zxvf libcrypto.so.1.0.0.tar.gz</b>
-Copy the libcrypto.so.1.0.0 file to /usr/lib/x86_64-linux-gnu/ if directory is present.
-Otherwise copy to /usr/lib/.
+Copy the libcrypto.so.1.0.0 file to /usr/lib/x86_64-linux-gnu/ if directory exist.
+Otherwise copy it to /usr/lib/.
 <b>&nbsp;&nbsp;&nbsp;cp libcrypto.so.1.0.0&nbsp;&nbsp;/usr/lib/x86_64-linux-gnu</b>

 III.